123qwertyyay/123qwertyyay.github.io/_posts/2014-3-3-Hello-World.md

 ### Python wrapping
 A function wrapper basically provides a different way to use wrapped object.
 Ex: a simpler interface, or some added functionality.<br>
-Since the package was build in C/C++, my main task would involve building a python wrapper for it.
+Since the package was build in C/C++, my main task would involve building a python wrapper for it.<br>
+You may ask, <span class="underline">WHY PYTHON</span> ?
+Let's do a quick comprison:<br>

 There are various methods to build a wrapper like manual, using SWIG, pyrex, pyBind11 etc. (something we will decide very soon).

 ## Week 2 : Learning new thing!